Nikhilgee/MLP-Project/README.md

 The code also replicates Figure 2 and 3 in the article.

 **Python file (Bitcoin.ipynb):**
-Reads in MLP1.csv and has the code to replicate all calculations presented within text or reported in tables.
+Reads in MLP1.csv and has the code to replicate all calculations presented within text or reported in tables and Figure 1 and Figure in the article

 **Python file (Dataprocessing.ipynb):**
-Contains most of the processing code from the original datasources, but not cleaned up
+Contains most of the processing code from the original datasources, but not cleaned up.